-Implementation Timeline A timeline from award date to full implementation.
-This should include expected services delivery start date and at least quarterly Advisory Committee meetings.
-VERP Policies and Procedures If not finalized, please provide a draft.
-These should include court navigation policies and procedures.
-Intake Form Optional if using DHCD template Eligibility Form (Assessment Form) Optional if using DHCD template Any MOUs, Letters of commitment or Related Attach all applicable to the pilot Agreements Match Documentation Board-approved match documentation required.
-Advisory Committee Please attach a list of members including (name and who they represent) Optional Attachments Applicant additional attachments
+A timeline from award date to full implementation.

+This should include expected services delivery

+start date and at least quarterly Advisory

+Committee meetings.

+If not finalized, please provide a draft.
+These

+should include court navigation policies and

+procedures.

+Optional if using DHCD template

+Optional if using DHCD template

+dAttach all applicable to the pilot

+Board-approved match documentation required.

+Please attach a list of members including (name

+and who they represent)

+Applicant additional attachments